The Feet of Good News

 Dear Page Turner,

 My feet have good news.
 Faithfully, not perfectly, I have tried to grieve with hope and walk in obedience to God’s direction.
-After four years of grieving with hope I am almost done with my second book, a devotional to help anyone who has just experienced a loss to suicide.
+After four years of grieving with hope, I am almost done with my second book, a devotional to help anyone who has just experienced a loss to suicide.

-I have also joined The Dented Fender writing team, and am developing my speaking chops, so that I can share hope more effectively.
+I have also joined The Dented Fender writing team, and am developing my speaking chops so that I can share hope more effectively.
 I want to be fully equipped, not lacking anything.
 God’s love is shining into the darkness of despair, and I love getting to be a part.
 So many amazing things are happening, way beyond what I thought myself capable of, but with God nothing is impossible.

 Four and 1/2 years ago it was painful to turn 1 page on Jonathan’s death.
-I have now turned over 2007 pages.
+I have now turned over the 2007 pages.
 Each page has been important, even the ones I could barely turn.
 My initial hope, that others would be encouraged to choose life is coming to fruition.
 I refuse to bow to the spirit of despair.
 Each page, some intensely painful, have produced new joys, new discoveries, and encouragement.
 I look forward to sharing with you what God is accomplishing, even when we don’t understand the fullness of his purpose.

 As the work on my second book is nearing the finish line you inspire me to finish strong.
 Writing this book has made me look back over all that God has accomplished in four years of Turning the Page on Suicide, I am so thankful.